-The underwriters propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+The underwriters propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.672 per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$0.10 per share from the initial public offering price.
 After the initial offering of the shares to the public, if all of the shares of common stock are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 1,245,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$ per share.
+The underwriting fee is \$1.12 per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without option to purchase additional With full option to purchase additional
+purch Without option to purchase additional shares exercise With full option to purchase additional shares exercise

-shares exercise shares exercise

-Per Share \$ \$
+Per Share \$ 1.12 \$ 1.12

-Total \$ \$
+Total \$ 9,296,000 \$ 10,690,400

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$2.2 million.
 The underwriters have agreed to reimburse certain of our expenses in connection with this offering.

-At our request, the underwriters have reserved up to % of the common stock being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us.
-The sales will be made by an underwriter of this offering, through a directed share program.
+At our request, the underwriters have reserved up to 5% of the common stock being offered by this prospectus for sale at the initial public offering price to our directors, officers, employees and other individuals associated with us.
+The sales will be made by J.P.
+Morgan Securities LLC, an underwriter of this offering, through a directed share program.
 We do not know if these persons will choose to purchase all or any portion of these reserved shares, but any purchases they do make will reduce the number of common stock available to the general public.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock.
 Reserved shares purchased by our directors and officers in the directed share program will be subject to lock-up restrictions described in this prospectus.